Skip to contents

 add_data_sufficiency()

-Identifies rows to exclude due to insufficient data.
+Identify members of the population to exclude due to insufficient data.

 DT <- add_data_sufficiency(DT)